BentoBoxWorld/Challenges/README.md

 #### Challenges

 By default, challenges addon comes without any challenge or level.
 On first runtime only Admin GUI will be accessible.
-Admins can create their own challenges or use challenges from ASkyBlock, by importing them via Admin GUI.
-This requires challenges.yml file in `./plugins/BentoBox/addons/Challenges/` folder.

-There exist also some default challenges, which importing also are available via Admin GUI.
+Admins can create their own challenges or import some default challenges, which importing also are available via Admin GUI.
 Default challenges contains 5 levels and 57 challenges.

 ## Compatibility